egumasa/engagement-annotation-project/docs/6_Part5_summary.md

 # Annotation procedure

+Updated on May 7th, 2022
+{: .label .label-green}

 ## 1. Clause boundary detection

 For each sentence, annotation should start with clause boundary segmengation and clause type identification.